dbc60/blog/content/note/2016-03-07-javascript.md

 tags: [javascript]
 ---

-Learning to learn JavaScript
+Learning to learn JavaScript.
+At one point in my career, I needed to learn JavaScript and Node.js.
+The versions we were using were quite old at the time.
+It was 2018, and we were using some old version of Node, like v4.1.
+It was horrible.
 <!--more-->

 ## Project Directory Layouts

-### One Layout
+I'm sure there are several ways to organize one's project direcgtories.
 This layout is what one team uses for their ReactJS projects.

 ```
 project/